izzyacademy/kafka-in-a-box/README.md

 # navigate to the code base
 cd kafka-in-a-box

-# switch to the 3.0.0 branch
+# switch to the 3.0.0 branch, you can also try out the 2.8.1 branch if you are interested in that version of Kafka
 git checkout 3.0.0

 ```